Doctor0Evil/DID/DOCS/DID_AUTH.md

 1. Replace `resolver_endpoint` in `config/identity.web5.json` with your Web5 resolver URL.
 2. Configure your Web5 agent to trust GitHub's OIDC issuer and map the GitHub actions run to the configured DID anchor.
 3. Ensure your resolver accepts and verifies OIDC-proof claims from GitHub and returns a short-lived capability token.
-4. Optionally wire the `did-auth-bootstrap` job to produce a job output or store secrets in-memory only (never in the repo).
+4. Optionally, if you require passing the token across jobs, use an external secret manager or a secure artifact store.
+Avoid exposing the raw token as a job output.